oat-sa/taohub-articles/forge/Rest.md

 The four basic methods from [HTTP](https://en.wikipedia.org/wiki/Http) : GET / POST / PUT / DELETE allows you to fetch / create /modify or delete the different resources like test takers or items from any TAO node.

-Authentication mechanisms built in HTTP : Basic and Digest are being used for user identification and further restrictions are applied according to the functionality rights access settings as they are setup in the tao node you want to access.
+Authentication mechanisms built in HTTP : Basic and Digest are being used for user identification and further restrictions are applied according to the functionality rights access settings as they are setup in the TAO node you want to access.

 An exception handler treat the different cases and allows for catching any errors that may be triggered while executing your queries.
 A content negotiation is being implemented and currently supports application/json and application/xml data exchange formats.

 ![](resources/REST.png)

-Tao Rest Documentation
+TAO Rest Documentation
 ----------------------

 -   Rest Services Layer